jmorris-uk/fortran-googletest/README.md

 double myLib_binomial(int *, int *);
 ```

-Tells the Googletest C++ framework about the binomial function, referring to
+Tells the googletest C++ framework about the binomial function, referring to
 the `bind` name that was given.
 It also tells the framework what arguments
 to expect (to integer pointers) and what value the function returns
 (`double`).
 If the subroutine didn't return a value one would declare is